 - Do not take 2 doses at the same time or extra doses.

 - Store at room temperature.
-Throw away after date shown on the puffer (inhaler).
+Throw away after date shown on the inhaler.

 Liquid for breathing in:

 - Store upright at room temperature.
-Throw away any part not used after 2 weeks.
+Do not freeze.

 - Protect from light.